Find Assisted Living in Your Area

 Program | Contact | Open to Medicare/Medicaid Enrollees? | Assistance for Asthma? | Notes |

-Good Days | (877) 968-7233 | No | No | Copay, travel, premium and diagnostic testing assistance is available for eligible enrollees. |
+Good Days | (877) 968-7233 | No | No | Copay, travel, premium, and diagnostic testing assistance are available for eligible enrollees. |

-Extra Help (Social Security Administration) | (800) 772-1213 | Yes | Details vary | Enrollees must receive Medicare, live in one of the 50 states or territories, have limited resources and need assistance with copayments.
+Extra Help (Social Security Administration) | (800) 772-1213 | Yes | Details vary | Enrollees must receive Medicare, live in one of the 50 states or territories, have limited resources, and need assistance with copayments.
 SSI and dual-eligible beneficiaries may not be eligible for Extra Help. |

-Healthwell Foundation | (800) 675-8416 | No | No | N/A |
+HealthWell Foundation | (800) 675-8416 | No | No | N/A |

 NeedyMeds | (800) 503-6897 | Yes | Yes | N/A |